 2. Helper Functions:

-Utilize Ghost’s built-in helper functions to add dynamic content and logic to your templates.
-Examples include {{#foreach}}, {{#has}}, and {{get}}.
+Employ Ghost’s small helper functions which allow for adding dynamic content and condition checking to templates.
+For instance there is {{#foreach}}, {{#has}}, and {{get}}.

 3. CSS and JavaScript: